Geochemical-Modeling/PHREEQC_dataviz/README.md

 **note**: for the flood graph shown in the last page, one possible solution is that collecting the data (values) by depths and years as a matrix, then polting this matrix as an image.

 **Matplotlib Style**: [SciencePlots](https://github.com/garrettj403/SciencePlots) provides Matplotlib styles for scientific figures.
-It is useful to produce the publication-readay graphs.
+It is useful to produce the publication-ready graphs.
 It may be used as an addon.